 Andrew Harding is a Partner at Hugh James Solicitors and heads up their Personal Injury team.
 He has been involved with Headway Cardiff since 1995 and is the Welsh Representative on the Headway UK Board of Trustees.
 Andrew was a member of the Rehabilitation Working Party who contributed to the 2006 Neuroscience Review.

 Pete Mayle has been pivotal to the development of Headway Cardiff since his son sustained a serious brain injury in 1992.
-Pete has first hand experience of the difficulties encountered by carers and also volunteers in the Independence & Wellbeing Centre every Friday.
-He has been Treasurer since 1997.
+Pete has first hand experience of the difficulties encountered by carers.
+He has volunteered in the Independence & Wellbeing Centre.
+He stepped down from the Treasurer role in September 2022.

 Alison Culverwell, is a personal injury solicitor, who specialises in brain injury cases.
 Ali has been a Trustee since 1999 and her considerable experience in the field give her insight into both the effect of brain injury on the individual, but also on the family.

 Jeff worked in IT for many years at University’s in Newport & Pontypridd, and is able to support the Board with expertise in this area.
 Jeff himself sustained a serious brain injury when he fell off a skateboard as a 17 year old.
 Although Jeff has made a remarkable recovery, he has first hand knowledge of the long-lasting effects of brain injury and is able to represent our service users.

 Linda started volunteering at the Independence and Wellbeing centre in 2019 having held a long term interest in brain injury and people since studying Psychology at University.
 She joined the Board of Trustees in 2020.
 Linda took on the role of Secretary in September 2022.